lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView-using-Swift.md

 ## Introduction

-In this article I want to present a technique for solving a complex UITableView.
-By complex, I mean a tableView which is required to display more rows than occurs in the original data set.
-At the same time I will present simple technique to reduce the size of the UIViewController that owns the tableView.
+In this article we will discuss a technique for solving a complex UITableView.
+By complex, I mean a tableView that will display many more row types than exist in the source data set - in this case seven.
+At the same time, we will discuss a simple technique to reduce the size of the UIViewController that owns the tableView.

 ## Dynamic Display

-It is not unusual that one has to produce a UITableView which will display more than one kind of row.
+It is not unusual to have to create a UITableView that displays more than one kind of row.
 Maybe the rows are alternately coloured and there is a refresh button or a total at the end of the table.
 Maybe in one state, a cell has a particular arrangement of views, but in another state, it has another arrangement.

-This kind of tableview display can be created by using the cell index, as given via `cellForRowAt` , to access the item in the input data set.
-When `cellForRowAt` is called, you can determine:
+This kind of tableview can be created easily using the cell index to access the item in the source data set.
+This index is given via `cellForRowAt`.
+For example, when `cellForRowAt` is called, we can determine:

 - the cell colour from the index position,
 - when to display the refresh button cell or total cell, instead of a regular cell, based on the size of the dataset,
-- the cell type with a particular view arrangement based the input data item,
+- the cell type with a particular view arrangement based the source data item,
 - the total from the all items in the dataset,
 - the data to display for the current row.

 The first three items are concerned with configuration and the others are concerned with assignment of data to the views.
-These are the two general responsibilities of `cellForRowAt`
+Configuration and assignment should be the only responsibilities of `cellForRowAt`.

-A `cellForRowAt` method which implements all of the above responsibilities *dynamically* will be very long and full of `if`s, `switch`es, `&&`s and nested `if`s, most of which are required just to determine the type of the cell.
-Once the cell type is known, it is easy to make the assignments.
+A `cellForRowAt` method that implements all of the above responsibilities *dynamically* will contain many `if`s, `switch`es, `&&`s and nested `if`s, most of which are required just to determine the type of the cell.
+Once the type of the cell is known, it is easy to do the configuration and make the assignments.

-I refer to the code in `cellForRowAt` as *dynamic*, because the type of the cell has to be determined and then processed each time that `cellForRowAt` is called.
-This is in contrast to a *static* technique, where the  type of  the cell is predetermined and the processing is done once, before `cellForRowAt` is ever called.
+The code in `cellForRowAt` is referred to as *dynamic* because the cell type must be determined and then processed each time that `cellForRowAt` is called.
+This is in contrast to a *static* technique, where the cell type is predetermined and the cell processing is done once, before `cellForRowAt` is ever called.

 When the assignment code is entangled in the code responsible for determination of type, it becomes very hard to understand and change.
-Whenever I begin to write code like this, I repeatedly feel like the code is asking "why am I here" and I know there are  hidden classes begging to be found.
+Whenever I write or see code like this, I know there are hidden classes just begging to be found.

-Over time, new requirements will present themselves.
-Unless this code is refactored so it is extensible and understandable, changes made by various developers will further obscure its intent.
+Over time, when new requirements emerge, the code will have to be changed.
+Unless this entangled code is refactored so that it is extensible and understandable, changes made by various developers will further obscure its intent.

 ## UITableView Sections

 Occasionally, a more complicated requirement comes along, such as having to create a UITableView that displays many kinds of cells, where the cells repeat in regular cycles.

-An example of this would be a report which has repeating groups, where each group consists of a Header, followed by a repetition of Detail Rows, followed by a Footer.
-The Header might display a date, location or type; it might contain a button.
+An example of this would be a report that has repeating groups, where each group consists of a Header, followed by a repetition of Detail Rows, followed by a Footer.
+The Header might display a date, location or type; maybe it contains a button.
 The Footer might display a total for the section.
-The Details display all of the other data from the input dataset.
+The Details display the remaining data from the input dataset.
 There may be more than one kind of Detail - some might display a button and some might not.

 One solution for this kind of requirement is to use UITableView sections.
 Tableview sections directly support the display of section header and footer views.
 The tableView can use indexPaths containing a section index and a row index to access each section and each section's associated data.

-When using sections you need to organize the input data into groups to represent the sections.
-Sometimes, by chance, the input data is already structured into groups, but, most of the  time you will have to structure it yourself.
+When using sections we have to organize the input data into groups to represent the sections.
+Sometimes, by chance, the input data is already structured into groups, but, most of the time we have to organize it.
 Usually the structure will be an array of structures containing precalculated header and footer data and an array containing the related portion of the input dataset.

 ## A Complex Requirement

-Things get more complicated when you have to produce a display containing repeating groups that themselves contain repeating groups.
-One reason it is more complicated is because UITableViews do not directly  support this kind of structure.
+Things get more complicated when we have to produce a display containing repeating groups that themselves contain repeating groups.
+The reason It is more complicated it that UITableViews do not directly  support this kind of structure.

 Suppose there are two simple input streams of credit card transactions: one Posted, and the other Authorized.
 Posted Transactions are those that are due for payment; Authorized Transactions are those that are recent and not due.
 The input data streams are not identical in format, but each one contains identical data.
 Each transaction record consists of a Date, a Description, an Amount,  and a Debit indicator.
 The input streams are sorted by Date.